The Odd Couple – Goby & Shrimp

-There are three different kinds of symbiotic relationship; mutualism, commensalism and parasitism.
-These different symbiotic relationships can be seen around Koh Tao’s dive sites and you can learn more during the PADI Underwater Naturalist Specialty diver course.
+There are three different kinds of symbiotic relationships; mutualism, commensalism and parasitism.
+These different symbiotic relationships can be seen around Koh Tao’s dive sites and you can learn more during the PADI Underwater Naturalist Specialty Diver course.

 A mutual relationship is where both parties gain benefits from helping each other, whereas a communalistic relationship is where one party benefits and the other is unaffected.
 A parasitic relationship is where one party gains and the other one loses out.